 Two NYPD cops saved a man who collapsed on a subway platform and then fell onto the track as an A-train approach the station.
-Officers Gary Lamour and Christopher Cerny saw the unidentified man in the middle of a medical episode falling on the tracks at the 14th Street and Eight Avenue station.
+Officers Gary Lamour and Christopher Cerny saw the unidentified man in the middle of a medical episode.
+The men fell on the tracks at the 14th Street and Eight Avenue station.

 Officers Cerny and Lamour